ttu/json-flatfile-datastore/README.md

 #### Update

 `UpdateOne` and `UpdateOneAsync` will update the first item that matches the filter with passed properties from dynamic object.
-Dynamic object can be an Anonymous type or and ExpandoObject.
-Method will return true if item(s) found with filter.
+Dynamic object can be an Anonymous type or an ExpandoObject.
+Method will return true if item(s) found with the filter.

 ```csharp
 // Dynamic